labthings/picamerax/docs/recipes2.rst

 accessible from the :attr:`~PiCamera.frame` attribute which you could access from your custom output's ``write`` method.

-The encoder classes defined by picamera form the following hierarchy (dark classes are actually instantiated by the implementation in picamera, light classes implement base functionality but aren't technically "abstract"):
+The encoder classes defined by picamerax form the following hierarchy (dark classes are actually instantiated by the implementation in picamerax, light classes implement base functionality but aren't technically "abstract"):

 .. image:: images/encoder_classes.*